kdaily/aws-cli/proposals/pr-contrib-guide.md

 added by the maintainers to describe how users can advocate for the feature with more use cases, or vote for the issue using reactions.
 The issue is subject to existing stale and ancient issue closure mechanisms.

+### Implementation

+Any issue that has been marked as available is open for a community contribution through a GitHub pull request.

 When an issue is being worked on by the community, maintainers will provide guidance and support during the contribution process.
 They will engage with the